The Rough Guide to Cellaring Wine in a Hot Climate – A Survival Guide for Apartment Dwellers

 The Creamery Chardonnay 2023 – $25 at Our CellarMade by O’Neill Vintners who make ripe Chardonnays from grapes grown in California – Monterey, Paso Robles and Clarksburg.
 It’s 100% barrel fermented, sees 100% malolactic fermentation, and spends seven months in American and French oak.
 It delivers what it says on the label: rich, ripe, buttery and peachy Chardonnay with a creamy texture, backed by toasty oak.
 The best of the Californians on this list IMHO, and the sharpest price down under.
 94 points.

-Rosily Margaret River Chardonnay 2024 – $25 at Kemenys.
-2024 was an early, hot vintage and the wine reflects that with rich, ripe stone fruits and good concentration.
+Rosily Margaret River Chardonnay 2023 – $27 at Wine Square.
+Organic boutique chardy, very well made.
 Some of the wine gets some malo, and all of it gets 9 months in small oak barrels.
 30% of these are new, yet the integration is subtle and seamless.
 A lovely rich, round mouthful.
-93+ points.
+94 points.

-Brokenwood Chardonnay 2024 – $24 at Jim’s Cellars, or $25 at the winery in a 6-pack, freight included.
+Brokenwood Chardonnay 2024 – $24 at Jim’s Cellars.
 A blend of 70% Chardonnay from Beechworth, 20% from the Yarra Valley and 10% from the Hunter.
 Stored in French oak, 20% new.
 Classic white peaches and cashews with hints of nougat, some mealy notes and a squirt of lemon, fresh and elegant yet with good depth of flavour.
 Silky smooth with good line and length.
-A classy, pitch-perfect Chardonnay at a sharp price.
+A sneaky way of getting some classy Beechworth Chardonnay at a sharp price.
 95 points.
-BUY.

 Oakridge Yarra Valley Chardonnay 2024 – $26 at WSD.
 Some struck match funk but not overdone, some citrus notes keeping the peaches in check, and roasted nuts in the background.
 Good depth of flavour here, and good length leading to a dry finish.
 94 points.
 Stylish chardy for the asking price.